glukgluk/Pyload-Plugins/readme_CL.md

 ------------------------
 <b>Changelog</b> <br>
-V0.03: Add fallback to link decryption for windows users with jse problems V0.02: Debug and rewrite the very old and bugy Version 0.01
+V0.03: Add fallback to link decryption for windows users with jse problems <br>
+V0.02: Debug and rewrite the very old and bugy Version 0.01